zhekson1/CSL-DeFi-Protocols/README.md

 Furthermore, this project creates a platform for others to build on.
 Traders, creditors/lenders, or more exotic entities like DAO-managed hedge funds can all use these protocols to profit for themselves and their investors.

-Since this project is not a typical VC project, here is an alternative funding plan:
+Since this project is not a typical VC project, here is an alternative funding plan, in order of importance:

-1. Development gets $100K to finish and pay for security audits.
+1. $20,000 first place grant goes directly to developers.
-2. The remaining money that would normally be invested would be set aside by the VC specifically for bootstrapping the protocols.
+2. Funding independent security audits for the protocols (approximately $10,000 each)

-The VC can earn a return on its investment by participating in the protocols as lenders, arbitragers, etc.
+3. Any additional funds could be invested in startups focusing on algorithmic trading and/or lending using these protocols.

 ---
 ## References